 Selections of major British novels are read and analyzed with special attention being given to the development of the genre.
-Fall of even-numbered years.
+On Demand.

 4223.
 Shakespeare.

 This course examines the works, life, and times of William Shakespeare.
 Also listed as THEA 4223.
 Fall of even-numbered years.